Money talk -improve finances – money making strategies anyone can do

 News about savings accounts…

 Banks are no longer a smart place to have a savings account.
 They pay pennies of interest annually.
 It is baffling but very real.
-Credit Card companies have amassed enough power now to behave like banks, but better.
-Credit card companies are now also like banks and they offer the highest interest rates on savings accounts available.
+Credit Card companies have amassed enough power now to behave like banks, but without brick and mortar buildings and fewer expenses than banks.
+Credit card companies like Discover Bank or Barclay or Capital One offer the highest interest rates for online savings accounts.

-It can be scary!
-I know!
-Because no one ever told you about this situation and now it seems that the financial world is confusing like trigonometry.
-This is NOT trig.
-It’s not even algebra.
-What I am talking about is putting away small amounts of money over time.
-This is not even math really, just a law of nature.
+This is not math.
+It is just a law of nature.
 If you put one pebble in a pool every day, the pool will fill up with pebbles.
 Not math.
 Physics.

-The reason you may be wary or distrustful of what I am suggesting you do is because no one ever talked about it and we have expectations of being taken advantage of when it comes to money.
+The reason you may be wary or distrustful of what I am suggesting you do is because no one ever talked about it.
 Everyone is working really hard to get us to part with our money.
 And we part with it in a thousand ways every day.
-Don’t part with 10% of your income.
+Don’t part with 10% of your income every month.
 Keep it.
-Putting your money into a retirement and a savings fund is not parting with your money.
-It is keeping your money for later.
-This is what David Bach calles- Paying yourself first.
-Before you buy stuff with the pay check you earned, pay yourself 10% of that paycheck amount and put that 10% into a savings situation.
+This is what David Bach calls- Paying yourself first.
+Before you buy stuff with the paycheck you earned, pay yourself 10% of that paycheck amount and put that 10% into a savings situation.
 That way you will always have money to explore life and learn in your own way.

 You should pay yourself first even if you have credit card debt.
-Definitely pay down that debt, but don’t wait until it is gone to start the drip fund or the retirement fund.
-Do all three at once.
+Definitely pay down that debt monthly, but don’t wait until it is gone to start the safety net.
+Do both at the same time.
 And see Frog Medicine’s advice about getting out of debt.

 No one in my life ever taught me about how to save money.
 They themselves did not know.
-I learned this information from books and feel passionate about reaching others who like me was wandering around in a frustrated fog about why life wasn’t affordable.
-If this conversation has spoken to you but you need more information- go to the library and find the following book to validate what I’ve said and solidify your trust in this very sound advice.
-You will also find much much more advice with the authors listed below.
+I learned this information from books and I feel passionate about reaching others who like me was wandering around in a frustrated fog about why life wasn’t affordable.
+If this conversation has spoken to you but you need more information- check out these books:

 Smart Women Finish Rich by David Bach.